Zoom Video Communications Inc. (ZM) Just Got Our Attention

-Zoom Video Communications Inc. (NASDAQ:ZM) went up by 4.09% from its latest closing price compared to the recent 1-year high of $588.84.
-The company’s stock price has collected 0.37% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Zoom Video Communications Inc. stock outperforms market on strong trading day
+Zoom Video Communications Inc. (NASDAQ:ZM) went down by -5.88% from its latest closing price compared to the recent 1-year high of $588.84.
+The company’s stock price has collected -9.89% of loss in the last five trading sessions.
+Barron’s reported on 10/28/20 that How to Use Options to Play a Decline in Zoom Video’s Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.